pablogarciaamolina/Eye-Tracker/README.md

 Pablo García Molina y Andrés Martinez

 <h2> <em> Intro </em> </h2>
 <p>Image and video processing application.
-It runs 3 modules that consist of a calibration system, a security, and a tracking system</p>
+It runs 3 modules that consist of a calibration system, a security system, and a tracking system</p>
 <h3>Calibration System</h3>
 <p>Fits a pinhole model and obtains the intrinsic, extrinsics and other parameters of the camera.
 It requires a minimum of 10 images of
 a Chessboard pattern to calibrate the parameters correctly.
 These images can be provided or taken by the user in real time.</p>